iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 5 reviews"/>
 </p>

+> SHANA HOLMAN IS THE DR TO ASK FOR.
+I had 2 male drs before her who wouldn't take a second to listen to me and just blew me off and told me just go to the Er Shana however was a blessing thank you Dr. Shana HOLMAN!<br> :date: __2021-07-22 02:41:03__

 > Was great, doctor was pleasant, listened and got us done quickly.<br> :date: __2021-07-18 02:44:14__

 > Awsome so much better than going to thr er the doctors are great very polite very efficent best dr appointment ive ever had now i have to go get my perscriptions so easy so convient i love this app.<br> :date: __2021-07-16 21:10:19__